ninest/swipeable_card/README.md

 #### double `outsideScreenVerticalValue`
 Not implemented yet.

+No defaults set for this.

+**Limitation/Issue**: Finding this value also requires some trial and error.
+Please make a PR if you know off a better way to animate the widget off screen.

 #### Function `onHorizontalSwipe`
-The function called when the card is moved to either side.
+The function called when the card is moved beyond the `horizontalThreshold` (in terms of Align).
 If you're making a card game, this is where you would call the function that calls the next card.

 #### Function`onVerticalSwipe`
 Not implemented yet.

+The function called when the card is moved above or below the vertical `verticalThreshold` (in terms of Align).

 #### Widget `child` (required)
 The child widget, which will be swipeable.